mserra0/OmniSeekers/README.md

 | Battery Holder 4xAA                                | 1     | 2.00 €  |
 | **Total Price:**                                   |       | 121.02 € |

+The Total Price especified is only for a single robot.

 ## Details
 In this section we will describe software and hardware details of our project.